mayahar/EMG_dataread/README.md

 # EMG_dataread
-The following package was created to analyse information recieved from EMGs during AGSM training,
+The following package was created to analyse information recieved from EMGs during AGSM training, the repository contains TMSi repository, this is necessary to read the relevent files as the package cannot just be installed using pip

 image.png